 There is one other point and that is the question of Schedule II.
-In Schedule II, again we come back to the same original position.
-In Part E of Schedule II on page 213 of the Constitution, hon.
-Members will find that clause (3) states: "The rights in respect of leave of absence and the other conditions of service of the Comptroller and Auditor-General of India shall be governed or shall continue to be governed, as the case may be. by the provisions which were applicable to the Auditor-General of India immediately before the commencement of this Constitution and all references in those provisions to the Governor-GeneraJ shall be construed as references to the President."
-Now it is quite obviou? that there is a distinction between the man who is going to be appointed after the expiry of the office of the Auditor-General, who becomes the Comptroller and Auditor-General, and the new incumbent.
-The result is this that as far as the A.-.iditor-General is concerned, he becomes the Comptroller and Auditor-General and under the Constitution the provisions which were applicable tnen apply to him.
-Those are the terms of his service.
-Now, Sir, if this is the position, it is quite obvious that a very serious matter has arisen which requires a little more careful consideration by my hon. friend.
+In Schedule II, again we come back to the some original position.
+In Part E of Schedule II on page 213 of the Constitution, hon Members will find that clause (3) states "The rights in respect of leave of absence and the other conditions of service of the Comptroller and Auditor-General of India shall be governed or shall continue to be governed, as the case may be, by the provisions which were applicable to the Auditor-General of India immediately before the commencement of this Constitution and all references in those provisions to the Governor-General shall be construed as references to the President" Now it is quite obvious that there is a distinction between the man who is going to be appointed after the expiry of the office of the Auditor-General, who becomes Comptroller and Auditor-General, and the new incumbent.
+The this that as far as the Auditor-General is concerned, he becomes the Comptroller and Auditor-General and under the Constitution the prowhich were applicable visions Those are the tnen apply to him. terms of his service.
+Now, Sir, if this is the position, it is quite obvious that a very serious matter has arisen which requires a little more careful consideration by my hon, friend.

 What are the functions of the Comptroller and Auditor-General?
 Hon.
-Members will find the functions laid down.
-I believe, under article 151 of the Constitution.
-Auditor-General, according to the provisions of the Constitution, is empowered to deal with the accounts of the Government of India.
-He has to'report relating to the accounts of the which he shall submit to the Union, President who shall cause them to be laid before each House of Parliament.
+Members will find the functions laid down, I believe, under article 151 of the Auditor-General.
+Constitution.
+The according to the provisions of the Constitution, is empowered to deal with the accounts of the Government of India.
+He has to report relating to the accounts of the Union, which he shall submit to the President who cause them to be laid before each House of Parliament.
 This is with regard to Union accounts.
 Similar is the case with regard to States' accounts.
 So this is one of the most important and vital offices to be held under the Government of India.
 These accounts are then vetted by the Public Accounts Committee.
-The object is that if there are any irregularities committed, or any amount of excess •expenditure is indulged in without authority, or if there is anything wrong with the accounts Union, the Auditor-General is there to check It is for that purpose that his salary is charged upon the Consolidated Fund.
-It does not depend upon the will and mood the Exec itive Government.
-He is to be completely divorced from any influence that may be exercised upon him by the Executive Now, in regard Government particular incumbent, I have not the slightest Evervone who has watched his doubt work-I have watched him for many long years-will agree with me that he has been a man of great integrity, and that he has never been guilty, under any circumstances, of being by any executive authority influenced whatever and has been essentially the type of by the Constitution itself. man visualised what •will happen if suddenly the Now.
-Executive
+The object is that if there are any irregularities committed, or any amount of excess expenditure is indulged in without authority, or if there is anything wrong with the accounts of the Union, the Auditor-General is there to check it up.
+It is for that purpose that his salary is charged upon the Consolidated Fund.
+It does not depend upon the will and mood of the Executive Government.
+He is to be completely divorced from any influence that may be exercised upon him by the Executive Government.
+Now, in regard to this particular incumbent, I have not the slightest doubt.
+Everyone who has watched his work-I have watched him for many long years-will agree with me that he has been a man of great integrity, and that he has never been guilty, under any circumstances, of being influenced by any executive authority whatever and has been essentially the type of man visualised by the Constitution itself.
+Now, what will happen if suddenly the Executive